 - Layout types (like grid or column layout stores)

-Choosing a prebuilt premium theme can make Shopify theme customization.
+Choosing a prebuilt premium theme can make Shopify theme customization especially fast.
 Shaving hours off the time it takes to customize your store lets you put that time into more important functions – like planning launch campaigns or editing your eCommerce emails.

 Look at 3rd party sites and developers